MaglioccoBSI/student_feedback_plm/README.md

 I then started to breakdown the brief by first creating the student_design.xlsx file just so I could picture what an overall table of results would look like against each student.

-The table contained the student name, the score category, the score and a key that represents the score value which will be used as the phrase
+The table contained the student name, the score category, the score and a key that represents the score value, which will be used as the phrases.

+I also created a sample_wording docx so I could visualise what the final report about each student would contain.

+Now I have the very basics of the socring and overall report, I then started to think about the python coding such as what dictionaries I may have e.g student names, the categories that eaxh student will be score against.
+So with this I then created a sub folder in my project called dictionaries.
+Dictionaries now contain the .py files for students, categories etc.